openxla/xla/docs/terminology.md

     - HLO is an internal graph representation (IR) for the XLA compiler (and also supported input).
 It is **not** based on MLIR, and has it's own textual syntax and binary (protobuf based) representation.
 - **MLIR**
-    - [MLIR](https://mlir.llvm.org) is intended to be a hybrid IR which can support multiple different requirements in a unified infrastructure.
-It's accepted by LLVM as an input but it is not a language in itself; it is a framework that allows you to define your own dialect, and then compile it to LLVM code.
+    - [MLIR](https://mlir.llvm.org) MLIR is a hybrid IR infrastructure that allows users to define "dialects" of operations at varying degrees of abstraction, and gradually lower between these opsets performing transformations at each granularity.
+There are [several standard dialects provided by LLVM](https://mlir.llvm.org/docs/Dialects/), most important of which is [LLVM IR](https://mlir.llvm.org/docs/Dialects/LLVM/), which has one-to-one mapping to LLVM code.
+The usual flow of a compiler is to start with MLIR in its own dialect, then iteratively lower to standard LLVM dialects, until you reach "LLVM IR", which is converted to LLVM code and processed further by LLVM compiler.
 - **LLVM**
     - [LLVM](https://llvm.org/) is a compiler backend, and a language that it takes as an input.
 Many compilers, like clang or rust, generate LLVM code as a first step, and then LLVM generates machine code from it.
 This allows developers to reuse code that is similar in different compilers, and also makes supporting different target platforms easier.
-- **Dialects**
-    - [Dialects](https://mlir.llvm.org/docs/LangRef/#dialects) are the mechanism by which to engage with and extend the MLIR ecosystem.
-There are [several standard dialects provided by LLVM](https://mlir.llvm.org/docs/Dialects/), most important of which is [LLVM IR](https://mlir.llvm.org/docs/Dialects/LLVM/), which has one-to-one mapping to LLVM code.
-The usual flow of a compiler is to start with MLIR in its own dialect, then iteratively lower to standard LLVM dialects, until you reach "LLVM IR", which is converted to LLVM code and processed further by LLVM compiler.